-REI’s Self-Inflating Travel Pillow will keep you comfortable both on and off the road.
-The versatile inflatable pillow has an additional foam filling and durable cover so you can use it on a plane, in a tent or in a pinch if your hotel pillow just won’t do.
+REI’s Self-Inflating Travel Pillow will keep any traveler comfortable both on and off the road.
+The versatile inflatable pillow has an additional foam filling and durable cover so it can be used on a plane, in a tent or in a pinch if a hotel pillow just won’t do.
 We’ve got just one sizable complaint.
 Read on to find out.

 Check out my best travel pillow page for more recommendations.

 - 4 ounces in weight

 - Pillow filling is a combination of air and polyurethane foam

 - Stretch-knit polyester cover fabric

 - Comes with travel case measuring 10 X 6 inches

 - Silicone striping on the back reduces shifting of the pillow during use

 - $19.50 on REI.com